 The healthcare system in Australia is one of the most comprehensive and efficient in the world with around 1300 hospitals, more than 5000 pharmacies and about 50,000 doctors and specialists.
 It consists of two parts: the public health system and the private health system.
 The Australian government provides a public health care scheme called Medicare for all citizens and permanent residents plus a special insurance system for students.
 During this time of instability, you need to know all about the healthcare system for international students in Australia in case of an emergency.

 Medicare is the health insurance scheme for all Australian and New Zealand citizens, permanent residents, and some visitors.
 It ensures access to healthcare services like hospital treatments and doctor visits along with various other services listed by the Medical Benefits Schedule (MBS) for free or at a reduced cost, also known as MBS cost or bulk billing.
 Not all services fall under MBS cost; therefore, it is important to know what is covered and what is not.
-Medicare does not cover ambulance services and most dental treatment.
+Medicare does not cover ambulance services and most dental treatments.
 Find out more at the official Medicare website.

 Medicare does not cover international students except for students coming from Norway, Belgium, or Sweden, due to the agreements made between Australia and these countries.
 If you are a student from any of these countries, you will have access to all services and discounts with your Medicare card.